kc9wwh/JamfProGroupsScoped/README.md

 # JamfProGroupsScoped
 ###### Have you ever wanted to know what was scoped to your Jamf Pro groups?
 Well, now you can!
 ___
 This script was created to help you understand what is actually scoped to your groups in Jamf Pro.
-Currently the script only checks Policies against Computer Groups, but I will be adding Configuration Profiles, Restricted Software and Mac App Store apps in the very near future.
-Then adapting the script to also support mobile device groups.
+The script will check against Computer Policies, Configuration Profiles, Restricted Software, Mac App Store apps and eBooks.

 Requirements:
 * Jamf Pro
+* API Read Only User

 Written By: Joshua Roskos | Professional Services Engineer | Jamf

-Created On: October 2nd, 2017 | Updated On: October 25th, 2017
+Created On: October 2nd, 2017 | Updated On: October 26th, 2017
 ___

 ### Why is this needed?